Calder's Geo

 Calders Geo is an inlet in the western cliffs of Esha Ness in Northmavine on the Mainland, Shetland, Scotland.
 A cave on the north side of the geo has been measured at more than one and a half times the size of "The Frozen Deep", a chamber in Reservoir Hole under Cheddar Gorge in Somerset, potentially making it the largest natural chamber in Britain.

 Geologist Jonathan Swale used a laser range-finder to measure the interior of the cave, which is only accessible during calm seas.
 He claims that the structure is over 20 m tall and has a floor area of around 5600 m2.

-Esha Ness Lighthouse just south of the geo was designed by David Alan Stevenson and commissioned in 1929.
+Esha Ness Lighthouse adjacent to the north of the geo was designed by David Alan Stevenson and commissioned in 1929.